flipphillips/Shape/Readme.md

+# Shape

+v2.0.0

 ![](icon.png)

-# Shape
-Shape classification routines from Mathematica
+> A package for computing differential geometry using _Mathematica_.

+Based on a bunch of work I've done since about 1995 or so.
+Bits and pieces borrowed from Koenderink, Gray, &c.